 Throughout the year the Institute hosts a number of activities that aim to make life as pleasant as possible, and arranges frequent excursions to locations in the Netherlands and Europe, as well as the field trips that form part of each study curriculum.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at UNESCO-IHE Institute for Water Education!
+Some of these might help you to study for a Master at UNESCO-IHE Institute for Water Education!